amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 famous, and one wants to live his life without problems.

-People who want live their life without problems are already living their life without problems due to this law, only people who want to raise the roof are shouting here.
+People who want live their life without problems are already living their life without problems despite this law, only people who want to raise the roof are shouting here.

 Rants aside, so they want the law revoked, and they want it done by